pmean/build-website/text/00/bestfit.md

 1.  **Generalized Additive Models** (1990) Trevor J. Hastie and Robert Tibshirani.
 London England: Chapman and Hall.
 ISBN: 0-412-34390-8.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with general help resources.
 You can also browse for pages similar to this one at [Category: Modeling issues](../category/ModelingIssues.asp).
 <!---More--->
 this one at [Category: Modeling issues](../category/ModelingIssues.asp). with general help resources.
-You can also browse for pages similar to Children\'s Mercy Hospital website.
+You can also browse for pages similar to Children's Mercy Hospital website.
 Need more information?
 I have a page reproducing it here as a service, as it is no longer available on the Hospital.
-Although I do not hold the copyright for this material, I am This page was written by Steve Simon while working at Children\'s Mercy
+Although I do not hold the copyright for this material, I am This page was written by Steve Simon while working at Children's Mercy

 <!---Do not use
 ****[StATS]:** Best fitting curve** **(created
-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with general help resources.
 You can also browse for pages similar to this one at [Category: Modeling issues](../category/ModelingIssues.asp).
 --->